sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ## Types of wake sources

 ### Real-time clock (RTC) or always-on timer

 The core silicon or SoC chip in a modern standby platform has one or more timers that are always powered on that so that Windows can schedule future work and place the SoC into a deep idle state.
 During standby, the always-on timer reliably wakes the SoC as programmed by the OS.

+### Buttons and lid

+The system power button is a very common user-initiated wake source in a modern standby platform.
+All modern standby PCs must be designed so that the power button is always enabled to send a wake interrupt to the SoC.
+To deliver an instant-on experience, the power button must cause the SoC to wake from the deepest idle state without delay.
+Another common user-initiated wake source on clamshell form factor devices is opening the lid, which wakes the SoC.
+The Windows button is also able to wake the SoC.

+### Communications devices

+The Wi-Fi and mobile broadband (MBB) devices are responsible for delivering the real-time and constant connectivity features of modern standby.
+They facilitate wake sources such as Universal Windows Platform (UWP) Applications notifications and syncing and Bluetooth notifications and syncing.

+### Input devices

+We recommend using HIDI2C for input peripherals whenever possible, but this is not a requirement.
+If necessary, USB can be used to connect to an input device such as a touchpad, touch digitizer, or pen digitizer.
+A precision touchpad must be capable of waking the system from deep idle, regardless of whether this device is connected to USB or I2C.
+As an option, a non-precision touchpad can wake the system from deep idle.
+Touch digitizers and pen digitizers must not wake the system from deep idle.

+In addition to buttons on the chassis, a modern standby PC might have other input devices physically integrated into the system or attached to the system directly or indirectly through a dock.
+When the user generates input through an input device, it must always wake the SoC from the deepest idle state and cause the display to turn on.

+### Voice input

+On devices that are Wake on Voice-capable, voice input of "Hey Cortana" from the user can wake the SoC from the deepest idle state and cause the display to turn on.

+### Insertion or removal of a connector or device

+When the user inserts or removes a connector or device, this event must always wake the SoC from the deepest idle state and cause the display to turn on.

+### Windows Update

+Windows Update can always wake the SoC from the deepest idle state to scan for updates.
+It can also wake the SoC to download and install updates and restart a device, depending on a device's power source.

+### Universal Windows Platform (UWP) Applications

+UWP applications can wake the SoC from the deepest idle state to sync and display notifications, depending on a device's power source and app-specific user configurations.

+### Remote Access

+Remote Desktop and File Sharing can wake the SoC from the deepest idle state on the client system when the system has a LAN connection.

+### Audio

+Audio from internal speakers or Bluetooth speakers can wake the SoC, so that audio continues playing even when a device's screen is off.

+### Environmental context changes

+The modern standby PC must also respond in real-time to changes in environmental conditions.
+The common cases are thermal events and power source change events.

+### Real-time clock (RTC) or always-on timer

 <table>
 <thead>